TheochemUI/eOn/docs/source/devdocs/docbuild.md

 ## Adding citations

-Citations are handled in a `.bib` file which is exported via `better-bibtex` with Zotero.
-Kindly do not modify these by hand.
+Citations live in a `.bib` file exported from Zotero via `better-bibtex`.

 Local bibliographies, as noted in [the documentation](https://sphinxcontrib-bibtex.readthedocs.io/en/latest/usage.html#local-bibliographies),